d-michail/python-jheaps/docs/index.rst

 Release v\ |version|.

-Python bindings for the `JHeaps library <https://jheaps.org/>`_.
+Python bindings for the `JHeaps library <https://www.jheaps.org/>`_.

-The JHeaps library is a highly efficient library, containing state-of-the-art heap implementations.
+The JHeaps library is a highly efficient Java library, containing state-of-the-art heap implementations.
 The |Bindings| is a pure python/native package having no dependency on the JVM.
 During the build process the backend JHeaps library is compiled as a shared library and bundled inside the python package.

 Backend version v\ |BackendVersion|.